 - Are there related issues pending in federal or other state courts that require coordination by a single judge?

 - Is there a chance that centralization could unreasonably delay progress, increase expenses or prejudice the outcome?

-Our Florida mass tort litigation lawyers has a proven track record of substantial recoveries in mass tort litigation.
+Our Florida mass tort litigation attorneys have a proven track record of substantial recoveries in mass tort litigation.
 Currently, we represent thousands of victims who are pursuing a mass tort lawsuit against some of the most powerful industries around the world.
-Most of these lawsuits involve a defective and dangerous drug, consumer product or medical device.
+Most of these lawsuits involve a defective and dangerous drug, consumer product, or medical device.